splunk/observability-workshop/docs/modules/module1/service_bureau.md

 ***

 ### 3. Let's see our teamwork!
-1. To make sure that users who logged in, see directly what is relevant to them, most organizations will use SignalFx's Teams mechanisme to assign a user to a Team.
-Often this matches work related roles .
+1. To make sure that users directly see the dasboards and alerts that are relevant to them when they login to SignalFX, most organizations will use SignalFx's Teams mechanisme to assign a user to a Team.
-   For example, A member of a Dev-ops  or Product group whould be assigned to the corresponding Team in SignalFx.
+   Usually this matches work related roles, for example, members of a Dev-ops or Product Management group whould be assigned to the corresponding Teams in SignalFx.

-   Once an Team member is logged in, they will arrive in the Teams landing page, like the one shown below, for the Poduct Management team.
+   Once an Team member is connected to SignalFx, they will be shown the Teams landing page, simular to the one shown below, In this case for the Poduct Management team.
-   Here, users see all the Dashboard and any alerts that are assigned the team and  focus on what is rlevant to their job.
+   Here, members see all the Dashboard, alerts that are assigned the team and  any other useful information so they can focus on what is relevant to their job.

    ![Billing and Usage](../images/M1-l7-9.jpg)

+   The abovelanding page has three Dashboard groups assigned, shows there is a critical alert that had this team as an adressee and some text and urls with other topics of interest.

    ***